rick-r/marriage-figaro-norway/captions.md

   I'm in one of those moods where I need to recap the story so far to myself.
-SO, what do we have?
+So, what do we have?
   - an anonymous letter,
   - the makeup girl locked in the wardrobe